 I took an early childhood development class years ago and one of the teachers gave a lecture I would never forget.
-She put sharing into perspective for me and it has shaped the way I deal with it even now.
+She put the idea of teaching kids to share into an entire new perspective for me and it has shaped the way I parent my own kids when it comes to sharing.

 Kids are ALWAYS expected to share but think about it from an adult’s perspective.
 Say you spend half an hour shopping.
 Your cart is full of carefully picked items, you are about to start the second half of your list when a women walks up to you.
 She smiles politely and says “You’ve had that long enough…it’s my turn now.”
 As she strolls away with your cart another woman pats you on the shoulder.
 “You are so good at sharing.”

 Doesn’t that sound ridiculous???
 Of course it does.
 What we adults sometimes forget is that children’s play is like that.
 We don’t know what they have in mind for a particular item, or how they are feeling about it at that moment.

 Here are some tips for teaching kids to share that I used as a preschool, and now use with my kids.

 Teaching Kids to Share – Simple Parenting Strategy

 1. Modeling behavior is a BIG ONE!
 Share with your kids, or other adults.
 (And really let your kids know when it is hard to share.
 “I really want to eat this entire sandwich, but I can see you would really like a bite.
 I’ll share with you.”)